traysonkelii/RMP-api/README.md

     "schoolstate_s": "UT"
   }
   ```
-  -Next with the schoolId you can do the same thing for a professor using the
+  Next with the schoolId you can do the same thing for a professor using the
   /api/professor/{schoolId}/{name} endpoint (here the name of the professor
   can be by first or last name or both).
 But the same rules apply wherever you see
   professorId you use the pk_id